Pete Wisdom: Powers and abilities

 Peter Wisdom has the power to absorb ambient heat and solar radiation, and release the absorbed energy from his fingertips as "hot knives" of pure thermal energy, said to be as "hot as the surface of the sun".
 He can leap from high distances and use the thermal energy to slow his descent.
 He can fire his hot knives as projectiles, or leave them attached to his fingertips like claws for close physical combat.
 He also has years of experience in espionage from working for Black Air and British Intelligence.

 Reception

 In 2014, Entertainment Weekly ranked Pete Wisdom 97th in their "Let's rank every X-Man ever" list.

 Other versions

 Age of Apocalypse

-An alternate universe variant of Pete Wisdom from Earth-295 appears in Age of Apocalypse #7.
+An alternate universe version of Pete Wisdom from Earth-295 appears in Age of Apocalypse #7.
 This version is a member of the Knights of Pendragon.

 Earth-9586

 Petros Wisdom / Friar Albion, a member of the Captain Britain Corps from Earth-9586 inspired by Pete Wisdom, appears in Excalibur.